amandamartinsco/cronicas-de-terragaia/README.md

 **Style:** Platform and Pixel Art;<br>
 **Engine:** Godot;<br>
 **Platforms:** Windows, Linux and macOS;<br>
-**Game modes:** Single-player;
+**Game modes:** Single-player.

 ## 🕹️ How to play

-We've posted the game for each plataform on itch.io, check it out [here](https://amanditadev.itch.io/cronicas-de-terragaia).
+We've published the game for each plataform on itch.io, check it out [here](https://amanditadev.itch.io/cronicas-de-terragaia).

 ## 👋 Authors